eanndale/Inspire-Me/README.md

 # Inspire-Me
-A Google Chrome extension with your favorite inspirational quotes.
+A Google Chrome extension with randomly generated quotes opened in a new window.